 Verify that entry records, including return and adjustment entries, transmitted from or to an ACH Operator are retained for six years from the date the entry was transmitted.
 Verify that a reproduction of the entry information can be provided to the Participating DFI’s customer or any other Participating DFI or ACH Operator.

-When electronic records are used, verify that such records accurately reflect the record information, and are capable of being accurately reproduced.
+When electronic records are used, verify that such records accurately reflect the record information and are capable of being accurately reproduced.

 Verify that all Originators have executed agreements that bind them to the NACHA Operating Rules, and that the agreements contain the Originator’s acknowledgement that entries they initiate will not violate the laws of the United States.

-The Credit Union as ODFI will ensure that each agreement with an Originator that is entered, renewed or extended, and that provides for authorization of ACH transactions will expressly address the following:
+The Credit Union as ODFI will ensure that each agreement with an Originator that is entered, renewed, or extended, and that provides for authorization of ACH transactions, will expressly address the following:

 Any restrictions on the types of ACH transactions that may be originated;